Wild bee response to prairie restoration

 Response of bees and flowers to climate change

-In collaboration with Dr. Becky Irwin (Associate Professor, Applied Ecology Department at NCSU), Dr. Jane Ogilvie (Post-Doctoral Researcher, Rocky Mountain Biological Lab) and Gabriella Pardee (PhD candidate, Zoology Graduate Program at NCSU), I am studying how global climate change may affect bees and flowers in the Rocky Mountains.
-Over the last 8 years, Dr. Irwin has monitored wild bee communities and their floral resources throughout each growing season at the Rocky Mountain Biological Lab in Gothic, Colorado, to build an enormous long term dataset.
+In collaboration with Dr. Becky Irwin (Associate Professor, Applied Ecology Department at NCSU), Dr. Jane Ogilvie (Rocky Mountain Biological Lab), and Dr. Gabriella Pardee (Postdoctoral researcher, UT Austin), I am studying how global climate change may affect bees and flowers in the Rocky Mountains.
+Over the last 10 years, Dr. Irwin has monitored wild bee communities and their floral resources throughout each growing season at the Rocky Mountain Biological Lab in Gothic, Colorado, to build an enormous long term dataset.
 Using this dataset, my collaborators and I are currently examining a number of topics including the population dynamics of bumble bees in response to fluctuations in floral availability and climatic variability, long term changes in bee phenology under projected climatic shifts, and the role of bee traits in determining species-level responses to climate.